-- VP-10.
-Preserve the Kiefer Buffer Lands and Mather airport by prohibiting incompatible land uses adjacent to them.
-To this end, avigation easements will be required for all new residential development within Mather's Airport Planning Policy Area adopted by the Board of Supervisors in 2006, and all proposed development near Mather is to be consistent with all other Mather Airport Planning Policy Area conditions as well as the Mather Airport Comprehensive Land Use Plan. - VP-11.
-Utilize buffer zones around Mather Airport, Kiefer Landfill, operating quarries, and other heavy industrial uses for new or relocated industrial or heavy commercial uses that would not be appropriate among more sensitive residential, retail, or office uses.
-These uses can still provide a source of jobs, County revenues, and resources to support construction and other industries in the area.
+- VP-11.
+Preserve the Kiefer Landfill and Recycling Facility and its Kiefer Buffer Lands, and the Mather airport by prohibiting incompatible land uses adjacent to them.
+To this end, avigation easements will be required for all new residential development within Mather's Airport Planning Policy Area adopted by the Board of Supervisors in 2006, and all proposed development near Mather is to be consistent with all other Mather Airport Planning Policy Area conditions as well as the Mather Airport Comprehensive Land Use Plan. - VP-12.
+Utilize buffer zones around Mather Airport, the Kiefer Landfill and Recycling Facility, operating quarries, and other heavy industrial uses for new or relocated industrial or heavy commercial uses that would not be appropriate among more sensitive residential, retail, or office uses.
+These uses can still provide a source of jobs, County revenues, and resources to support construction and other industries in the area. - VP-13.
+Gradually increase residential and commercial densities as development approach a community and neighborhood center.